jakelashbrook/discover-penwith/README.md

     first release the form does not allow users to upload documents or media files- this is something that will be added at a later date due to not currently having the available time to process such requests from Users regarding content updates or changes.

     The # NEWSLETTER area has also been scrapped.
-This is something that was deemed ineffective as their is currently no extra content or news to offer to users.
+This is something that was deemed ineffective as there is currently no extra content or news to offer to users.
 This may be incorporated at a later date if it becomes relevant.
 Instead, I have a #FEEDBACK section so that users can easily give their thoughts and opinions and help to improve the website by taking part in a survey produced specifically for this purpose.